jazzband/django-simple-history/docs/advanced.rst

         question = models.CharField(max_length=200)
         pub_date = models.DateTimeField('date published')

-And you don't want to stored the changes for the field ``pub_date``, it is necessary to update the model to:
+And you don't want to store the changes for the field ``pub_date``, it is necessary to update the model to:

 .. code-block:: python